In-depth Q&A: The IPCC’s sixth assessment report on climate science

 The authors conclude that it is “unequivocal” that humans have warmed the planet, causing “widespread and rapid” changes to Earth’s oceans, ice and land surface.
 They warn that the present state of many parts of the climate system is “unprecedented over many centuries to many thousands of years”.

 Many of these changes – particularly to the oceans, ice sheets and global sea levels – are “irreversible”, the authors say.
-Abrupt changes and “tipping points” – such as rapid Antarctic ice sheet melt and forest dieback – “cannot be ruled out”.
+Abrupt changes and “tipping points” – such as rapid Antarctic ice sheet melt and forest dieback – “cannot be ruled out”..listing ul{margin:5px 20px 0 17px}.listing li{font-size:16px}.listing title{margin-bottom:5px}

 One of the key developments since the IPCC’s last assessment report in 2013-14 is the strengthening of the links between human-caused warming and increasingly severe extreme weather, the authors say.
 This is now “an established fact”, they write.